 Political Science at Ship

 Shippensburg University, 40 miles from the state capital and 95 miles from the nation’s capital, is well situated for the study of government.
-Our accomplished faculty all hold doctorates from major universities and most have practical experience outside the classroom, which allows networking connections and opportunities for guest lecturers.
 The university has an impressive government documents collection housed in the Ezra Lehman Memorial Library.
 The library also is home to the 8,000-volume Pennsylvania collection.